ChaudharyAbhay/track-B/README.md

-# Peith – AI Debate Simulation
+# Peith – Train with the Mind of a Million Debaters.
 >
 > Built with NPN, designed for Track B of the **IDL Hackathon '25 – IIT Delhi** 🏛️